Emmanuel289/WinnipegCast/README.md

 The application is split into three main parts:
 1. A FrontEnd: an Angular web application that queries the rest API backend server by date and displays the data that returns from the server call
 2. A BackEnd: an Express server which connects to a PostgreSQL database server and services the client-side requests.
-3. A PostgreSql database: a local PostgreSQl instance that stores the weather forecasts.
+3. A PostgreSQL database: a local PostgreSQL instance that stores the weather forecasts.

 ## Dependencies